 - 1. Add measured detergent to the washer.
-Then place a sorted load of clothes in the washer. - Sort and load clothes as described on pages 15 and 16.
-You may load clothes to the top row of basket holes, as shown. - If desired, you may also add color safe bleach. - 2.
-Close the washer lid. - 3.
-On washer models with a Load Size Selector, select a setting that corresponds with the size of your wash load and the type of fabric being washed. - You can select either a Small or Large load size setting, as shown. - To change the load size setting after the washer has started to fill, turn the Selector to the new setting.
+Then place a sorted load of clothes in the washer. - Sort and load clothes as described on pages 14 and 15. - If desired, you may also add color safe bleach or extra detergent for the Super Wash cycle. - 2.
+(OPTIONAL STEP) If desired, pour measured liquid chlorine bleach into the bleach dispenser.
+See page 12. - Use only liquid chlorine bleach in the bleach dispenser. - (OPTIONAL STEP) If desired, pour measured liquid fabric softener into the fabric softener dispenser.
+See page 12. - 4.
+Close the washer lid. - 5.
+Turn the Load Size Selector to the setting that corresponds with the size of your wash load and the type of fabric being washed. - The Load Size Selector has four load size settings: small, medium, large, and extra large. - To change the load size setting after the washer has started to fill, turn the Selector to the desired new setting.